code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 First, we create a `OutboundGatewayConfig` class and annotate it with `@Configuration`.

-Define a _OutboundOrderRequestChannel_ as a `DirectChannel` bean.
+Define an _OutboundOrderRequestChannel_ as a `DirectChannel` bean.
 This is the default channel provided by the framework, but you can use any of the [message channels Spring Integration provides](https://docs.spring.io/spring-integration/docs/5.1.1.RELEASE/reference/html/messaging-channels-section.html){:target="_blank"}.

 The _OutboundOrderResponseChannel_ is defined as a `QueueChannel`.
 This allows us to receive the response messages using the `receive()` method.